Aleph-Alpha/std/docs/v1/postgres.md

 - ctx: Context for database operations
 - migrationsDir: Directory containing the migration SQL files

-Returns an error if any migration fails or if there are issues accessing the migrations.
+Returns a wrapped error if any migration fails or if there are issues accessing the migrations.
+The error wraps the underlying GORM error with additional context.

 Example: